Friedsoap/MetabX/DOC/source/internal_data_structure.rst

 .. rubric:: Footnotes

-.. [#1] The dimension are for 2D arrays.
-The IOT has n sectors and m emissions.
+.. [#1] The dimension are for 2D arrays: 1xn means one row, n columns.
+        Here, IOTs have *n* sectors and *m* emissions.
+        1 means it is a single scalar.
 .. [#2] Only one column is allowed
 .. [#3] The Leontief inverse is calculated by endogenising the emissions, as shown in [AAM13]_